Ashutosh-nagaria/enterprise-policy-connector/README.md

 ## Background

-This project translates PM experience with ACL-scoped Knowledge Graph products (People Finder, ServiceNow) into hands-on, working infrastructure: a real connector, real embeddings, and real permission-aware retrieval, the technical core of AI-native enterprise search platforms.
+This project translates PM experience with ACL-scoped enterprise knowledge graph products into hands-on, working infrastructure: a real connector, real embeddings, and real permission-aware retrieval, the technical core of AI-native enterprise search platforms.

 Built with Claude, Google Drive API, ChromaDB, Sentence Transformers, and Streamlit.